 The key features and benefits of ABCD are:

-Flexibility – An adaptable process which, once tailored, is rigorously applied to ensure that all significant risks to the projects are identified and controlled at the appropriate time.
+- Flexibility – An adaptable process which, once tailored to the organisation, is rigorously applied to ensure that all significant risks to the projects are identified and controlled at the appropriate time.

 - Acceptable – The non-intrusive/non-bureaucratic management process improves management discipline across the organization and is readily accepted by project teams